Who has the most expensive concert tickets?

 Exclusive Events:

-Certain concerts are designed to be exclusive and intimate, catering to a select group of fans.
-These events often come with a premium price tag due to their limited availability.
-For example, private shows, VIP experiences, and charity events featuring A-list artists can have exorbitant ticket prices, as they offer a unique and exclusive experience for attendees.
+Certain concerts are designed to be exclusive and intimate, catering to a smaller audience.
+These events often come with a high price tag due to their limited availability.
+For example, private shows, charity events, or one-off performances popular artists can have extremely expensive tickets, as they offer a unique and exclusive experience.

 Q: What is the average price of a concert ticket?

 A: The average price of a concert ticket can vary greatly depending on various factors.
-However, according to a 2019 study Pollstar, the average ticket price for the top 100 worldwide tours was around $96.
+However, according to industry reports, the average price for a concert ticket in the United States is around $94.